1-877-929-7245

 • Breakfast, Dinner

-This morning, we transfer to Bodø's pier, where we board a ferry to the picturesque port of Moskenes.
-Arriving in the early afternoon, we take a scenic drive through idyllic fishing villages to Svolvær for a two-night stay in the tiny capital of the Lofoten Isles.
+This morning, we transfer to Bodø pier, where we board a ferry to the picturesque port of Moskenes.
+Arriving in the early afternoon, we take a scenic drive through idyllic fishing villages to Svolvær for a two-night stay in the tiny capital of the Lofoten Islands.

 Described as Europe's most dramatic and spectacular islands, the Lofoten archipelago is connected to mainland Norway by a series of bridges and ferries.
-These remote Arctic Circle islands are defined by jagged mountains with vivid green slopes fading into the sea, white sandy beaches and traditional red fishing huts.
+These remote Arctic Circle islands are defined by jagged mountains with vivid green slopes extending to the aquamarine sea, white sandy beaches and traditional red fishing huts.

-After dinner at our harborside hotel, we savor our surroundings on a Midnight Sun excursion*.
-We travel by coach to Gimsoy Beach, a beautiful white sandy beach surrounded by spectacular mountains - a popular place to experience this natural phenomenon.
+You're free to dine independently before our Midnight Sun excursion.
+We travel by coach to Gimsoy Beach - a beautiful beach backed by a range of spectacular mountains - a popular place to experience this natural phenomenon.
 Overnight Svolvær.

 Includes

-Day 12 - Exploring the Lofoten Isles from Svolvær and a sea eagle safari
+DAY12Touring the Lofoten Islands and a sea eagle safari

-We continue exploring the Lofoten archipelago today with a morning of sightseeing on various islands.
-We begin by making a photo stop at the fishing village of Henningsvaer, then continue to the rugged yet beautiful Vestvågøy Island and its town of Leknes.
-Set between green meadows and dramatic mountains, Leknes sets a lovely backdrop during our free time.
+We continue exploring the Lofoten archipelago with a full morning of sightseeing across various islands.
+We begin by making a photo stop at Henningsvær, a striking fishing village located over several small islands, then continue to the rugged yet beautiful Vestvågøy island and its town of Leknes.
 Our return journey includes a detour through the remote and scenic village of Kvalnes.

 Back in Svolvær this afternoon, we take a safari cruise into sea eagle territory.
-On board, we enjoy coffee, tea and snacks, as well as a fish soup lunch.
-Our cruise boat offers warm thermal suits and comfortable places to sit on deck or inside the salon.
-While we look for the endangered sea eagle, other wildlife, such as herons, seals, dolphins and even whales, may also make an appearance.
-After our cruise, we transfer back to our hotel, where you are at leisure for the rest of the day and free to dine independently this evening in Svolvær.
-Overnight Svolvær.
+On board, we enjoy refreshments including fish soup, coffee, tea and snacks.
+Our ship offers warm thermal suits and comfortable places to sit out on deck or inside the lounge.
+While we look out for the majestic, endangered sea eagle, we may also spot herons, seals, dolphins and even whales.

 Includes